Data Science (DS-UA)

 cover the principles of machine learning in the domains of supervised

-learning, unsupervised learning and reinforcement learning.
+learning, unsupervised learning, and reinforcement learning.
 We will

 illuminate these principles in terms of their mathematical foundations,

-their implementation in code as well as practical applications.
+their implementation in code, and practical applications.

 Specifically, we cover classical prediction and classification methods such